Company Liquidation in Dubai UAE

 If a company collapses owing to anything from a lack of imaginative management to mounting indebtedness; from almost-zero income inflow to rising costs of superfluous assets, liquidation is inevitable.
 Liquidation is also required in the lack of revenue planning and monitoring over the continuity of losses over long periods of time.

 HLB HAMT provides liquidation services for all entities in Abu Dhabi, Ajman, Dubai, Fujairah, Ras Al Khaimah, and Sharjah, including limited liability companies, free zone businesses, and offshore corporations.
-Assist with the preparation of documents such as the Board resolution, power of attorney, audit report, liquidator’s statement, and others that are essential for the liquidation process.
+They assist with the preparation of documents such as the Board resolution, power of attorney, audit report, liquidator’s statement, and others that are essential for the liquidation process.

 If arbitrary dismissal is confirmed, the court will force the employer to compensate the employee, according to Article 123 of the UAE Labour Law.
 In addition to compensation, the employee can claim his company for his gratuity, notice period dues, and any other outstanding dues.